Jason R. Potter

 Associated Builders & Contractors, Baltimore Metro Area

-University of Baltimore School of Law, Mentor (2012- Present) Provides first year law students guidance on ethical and professional requirements of the legal profession.
+University of Baltimore School of Law, Mentor (2012- Present) 1:1 mentorship to first year law students on ethical and professional requirements of the legal profession.

 Towson Youth Baseball League, Coach (2013-2016)